 Sony 24 mm, f/1.8

-The Sony SEL24F18Z with a Zeiss lens is the premium lens among the wide-angle prime lenses.
+The Sony SEL24F18Z with a Zeiss lens is the best of the bunch when it comes the wide-angle prime lenses.
 It’s priced at around 800-900 euros.

 But it excels with outstanding image quality and an exceptionally fast lens speed of f/1.8.

 If you want to treat yourself and your camera to something really special, this would be a great choice.